Williamvweafer/Deploying-NGINX-on-AzureVM-Step-by-Step-Guide/README.md

 ## Step 2: Networking Configuration 🌐

-When setting up your virtual network and subnet, ensure they are correctly configured to allow traffic to your VM (HTTP, port 80).
+When setting up your virtual network and subnet, ensure they are correctly configured to allow traffic to your VM (HTTP, port 80).This involves managing Network Security Groups (NSGs) Azure’s built-in firewall that controls inbound and outbound traffic for your VM.
 Here's an example screenshot of my networking settings:

 ![Image](Images/network.png)